- 📖 Geeky Medics OSCE Book

 - the pancreas has four parts:

-- a head – this fits nicely into the C-shaped cavity created by the duodenum, and usually has a small uncinate process which hooks upwards behind the SMA and SMV
+- a head – this fits nicely into the C-shaped cavity created by the duodenum and usually has a small uncinate process which hooks upwards behind the superior mesenteric artery (SMA) and superior mesenteric vein (SMV)

 - the constricted neck connects the head to the body – behind this, the portal vein forms from the union of the splenic and superior mesenteric veins